-Sony A7 versus Sony A7S
+Sony A7 vs A7S

-The Sony Alpha A7 and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in October 2013 and April 2014.
+The Sony Alpha A7 and the Sony Alpha A7S are two digital cameras that were announced, respectively, in October 2013 and April 2014.
 Both the A7 and the A7S are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 has a resolution of 24 megapixel, whereas the A7S provides 12 MP.
+The A7 has a resolution of 24 megapixels, whereas the A7S provides 12 MP.

 In this particular case, the Sony A7 and the Sony A7S have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7S is slightly heavier (3 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.